 Connect the funnel to a tank of fresh fuel and gently pour out a sufficient quantity into the fuel tank.
 Close the tank and run the machine for a couple of minutes to check whether the new fuel is being carried properly.

 Along with the above steps, you would also need to wipe the interior and exterior of your leaf blowing tubing to the greatest extent possible.
-Further, tightening of screws and cleaning the exterior of the device at regular intervals is also needed in order to maintain the functionality and looks of the machine.
+Further, tightening of screws and cleaning the exterior of the device at regular intervals is also needed to maintain the functionality and looks of the machine.
 Combined with the above steps, these leaf blower maintenance procedures should provide enough security against the wear and tear involved in regular operation.